 Coated seed contains a clay-based surrounding shell that increases moisture retention and helps to reduce insect or fowl consumption.
 Coated seed contains approximately 50% coating weight, or inert weight, per pound of seed.
 Coated Centipede Seed is also easier to see after it is applied.
-Raw seed is pure, raw seed just like it sounds.
-Raw features no fillers, coatings or treatments.
+Raw seed features no fillers, coatings, or treatments.

 For new lawns, seed Hancock's Coated Centipede Grass Seed any time it can be prepared, except in late summer.
 Planting in Florida should be accomplished no later than the end of August due to the chance of frost damage to young seedlings.
 Early Spring plantings should include 1-2 lbs. of Winter Rye Grass as a cover grass per 1000 sq. ft.

 Prepare the seedbed by tilling the soil.
 Remove existing grass and debris.
 Apply 10-15 lbs. of a complete fertilizer per 1,000 sq.
 Do not use a weed-and-feed fertilizer product!
 Distribute seed evenly over soil surface by using a cyclone-type spreader.
 Mix with sand for best results and even distribution.
 Plant by raking the seed into the soil to a depth of no more than 1/2 inch.
 Keep the seedbed moist constantly for two to three weeks after planting.
 Hancock's Coated Centipede Grass Seed should germinate in 2 to 3 weeks.
 After germination, water only as needed.

 Maintain your lawn by mowing at 1.5 to 2 in. in height.
 Cut no more than 1/3 of the leaf off during one mowing.
 Use sharp mower blades.